jonasahlsson/Flash-Messenger/Readme.md

 >

 ###Style###
-There is a stylsheet with predefined styles flash.css in webroot/css.
-The methods error(), success(), notice() and warning() all have default classes and accompanying styles.
+There is a stylsheet webroot/css/flash.css with predefined styles.
+The methods error(), success(), notice() and warning() all have default html class attributes.
+The class attributes can be replaced using the optional class argument.

 > .flash-error {...}
 > .flash-success {...}